feathersui/feathersui-starling/documentation/help/markdown/features.md

 -   Invalidation.
 Queues property changes until Starling render phase to maximize performance.

--   Easy to understand for anyone familiar with Adobe Flex or the Flash Pro AS3 components.
+-   Easy to understand for anyone familiar with Apache Flex or the AS3 components from Adobe Animate CC.

--   If no width or height is provided, components will resize themselves automatically based on the provided skin and dimensions of sub-components.
+-   If no width or height is provided, components will resize themselves automatically based on their skins or their sub-components.

 -   Factories and interfaces allow you to customize sub-components.
 For instance, select the type of sub-component best suited for phone, tablet, or desktop.